Which Cash Back Credit Card is Better: Chase, Discover or Citi?

 If you’re going to use a credit card to make a purchase, you might as well earn rewards while you’re at it, right?
-Seems easy enough.
+It seems easy enough.

 The problem is, there are countless rewards credit cards out there.
 And if you don’t choose the right card, you might not even earn that many rewards.